 The following are certain related party transactions between MMC and us.
 Prior to the spin-off of MMC's real estate investment services business (the "Spin-Off"), MMC was our majority shareholder and was controlled by George M. Marcus, our co-Chairman.
-Upon the completion of the Spin-Off, we entered into a transition services agreement with MMC.
-The transition services agreement grants us the right to continue to use some of MMC's services and resources related to our corporate functions, including employee benefits administration, corporate legal services and accounting systems management.
-We pay MMC mutually agreed-upon fees for these services, which are based on MMC's costs of providing the transition services, without any markup.
+Upon the completion of the Spin-Off in October 2015, we entered into a transition services agreement with MMC.
+The transition services agreement grants us the right to continue to use some of MMC's services and resources related to our corporate functions, including employee benefits administration, corporate legal services, and accounting systems management.
+We incurred \$257,000 for these services during 2015 based on MMC's costs of providing the transition services, without any markup.

-In 2014, we incurred \$1,306,000 in charges (including \$1,018,000 for reimbursement of health insurance premium procured for us by MMC) from MMC pursuant to the transition services agreement.
-Until March 2014, MMC procured certain insurance and other miscellaneous services for us.
-Effective April 2014, we have procured our own health insurance coverage.
 Under the agreement, we are able to use MMC's services for a fixed term established on a service-by-service basis, which may be extended by mutual written agreement.
 We may terminate the agreement or any of the specified services for any reason with 60 days prior written notice to MMC.
 We do not have any obligation to continue to use MMC's services after the agreement expires.
-Generally, each party agreed to indemnify the other party and their respective directors, officers, employees and agents against losses resulting from the transition services, except to the extent of the service provider's gross negligence or intentional misconduct, not to exceed the amount of fees paid to the service provider.
+Generally, each party agreed to indemnify the other party and their respective directors, officers, employees, and agents against losses resulting from the transition services, except to the extent of the service provider's gross negligence or intentional misconduct, not to exceed the amount of fees paid to the service provider.

 We occasionally represent MMC or its affiliates in sales and financing transactions and receive real estate brokerage commissions and financing fees from MMC or its affiliates for these transactions.
-In 2014, we recorded real estate brokerage commissions and financing fees of \$1,329,000 from subsidiaries of MMC related to these services, and we incurred costs of services of \$816,000 related to these services.
+In 2015, we recorded real estate brokerage commissions and financing fees of \$2.7 million from subsidiaries of MMC related to these services, and we incurred costs of services of \$1.6 million related to these services.

-We lease our office in Palo Alto, covering approximately 12,000 square feet, from MMC under a lease that expires in May 2022.
-In 2014, we incurred \$438,000 in rent expense under this lease.
+We lease our office in Palo Alto, which is a single story office building covering approximately 12,000 square feet, from MMC under a lease that expires in May 2022.
+In 2015, we incurred \$693,500 in rent expense under this lease.